repl-acement/editors/BACKGROUND.md

 Code as data - local and dependent

 ### Hackable
-Define persistence and evaluation protocols and let the imaginations open up editor can be updated whilst editing by editing the config / tweaking controls
+- Define persistence and evaluation protocols and let the imaginations open up
+- Editor can be updated whilst editing by editing the config / tweaking controls

 ### Innovative

 #### Fine-grained dependencies
 Improve on Maven / GIT: define minimal dependencies, for example `fn` or `ns` not whole libraries.

-The [carve](https://github.com/borkdude/carve) project from @borkdude has a script for this which can be integrated.
+- The [carve](https://github.com/borkdude/carve) project from @borkdude has a script for this which can be integrated / inspire.

 #### Search
 Make searching for dependencies, functions and other code artefacts fast and simple.